alpoktem/python-workshop/README.md

-# python_workshop
+# Python from ground zero

-Python from ground 0 workshop notebook
+Workshop material for learning Python from scratch.